theCapypara/riptide-docs/source/installation/windows.md

 riptide_upgrade
 ```

+After this make sure to restart the Proxy server.

 ## Configuring shared drives

 When installing Riptide on a drive other than C:, or when using projects from other drives,